opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ```
 ## Use Case Setup

 The `GenAIInfra` repository utilizes a structured Helm chart approach, comprising a primary `Charts.yaml` and individual sub-charts for components like the LLM Service, Embedding Service, and Reranking Service.
-Each sub-chart includes its own `values.yaml` file, enabling specific configurations such as container image name and deployment parameters.
+Each sub-chart includes its own `values.yaml` file, enabling specific configurations such as container image name/version and deployment parameters.
 This modular design facilitates flexible, scalable deployment and easy management of the GenAI application suite within Kubernetes environments.
 For detailed configurations and common components, visit the [GenAIInfra common components directory](https://github.com/opea-project/GenAIInfra/tree/main/helm-charts/common).

 This use case employs a tailored combination of Helm charts and `values.yaml` configurations to deploy the following components and tools:
 |use case components | Tools |   Model     | Service Type |